 Will is descended from the Bakers via George, who married on the Isle of Wight in 1755, his son George b1755, his son George b1780 and his daughter Mary Ann (1805-94) who marries into the Prossor family.
 Mary Ann’s son Henry Prossor (1841-1928) is Will’s paternal great grandfather.

-• In Binstead on March 6 1796, the Bakers baptise four children – Thomas, William, Isaac and Harriet – on the same day.
-This followed the repeal of the threepenny tax on baptisms; the previous family baptism had been Hannah in 1787
+• In Binstead on March 6 1796, the Bakers baptised four children on the same day – Thomas, William, Isaac and Harriet.
+This followed the repeal of the thre'penny tax on baptisms; the previous family baptism had been Hannah in 1787.

-• Many of my Baker family are buried in Wellow churchyard, about 11 miles NW of Southampton
+• Many of my Baker family members are buried in Wellow churchyard, about 11 miles NW of Southampton

-• George Baker 1755 leaves daughter Ann out of his will ‘because she has been well provided for by her uncle William Hinton of Marvell’.
+• George Baker b1755 left daughter Ann out of his will ‘because she had been well provided for by her uncle William Hinton of Marvell’.
 Ann’s fortune later led to a series of court cases.

-The Bakers are a family of yeoman farmers, making their living from husbandry.
+The Bakers were a family of yeoman farmers, making their living from husbandry.

-We have traced them back to George and Sarah Baker, who marry in Brixton (Brightstone), Isle of Wight, in 1755.
+We have traced them back to George and Sarah Baker, who married in Brixton (Brightstone), Isle of Wight, in 1755.

-Their son George 1755 marries Grace Perry 1760 in Chale in 1779.
-In the 1780s the family move across the Isle of Wight to Binstead, possibly to look after a dying maternal uncle.
-They later settle in Wellow on the Hampshire/Wiltshire border.
+Their son George b1755 married Grace Perry b1760 in Chale in 1779.
+In the 1780s the family moved across the Isle of Wight to Binstead, possibly to look after a dying maternal uncle.
+They later settled in Wellow on the Hampshire/Wiltshire border.

-George Baker 1780 moves from Wellow to Portsea and sets up a grocery business at 28 Queen Street, specialising in Irish produce, including cheese, but also importing fruit from Spain and Africa.
+George Baker 1780 moved from Wellow to Portsea and set up a grocery business at 28 Queen Street, specialising in Irish produce, including cheese, but also importing fruit from Spain and Africa.

-George 1807, the brother of Will’s ancestor Mary Ann 1805, was owner of Portsmouth’s The House at the Point in the 1850s when EW Cooke RA painted it as The Quebec Hotel.
+George b1807, the brother of Will’s ancestor Mary Ann b1805, was the owner of Portsmouth’s The House at the Point in the 1850s when EW Cooke RA painted it as The Quebec Hotel.